 Beverages and Food

 So first of all, let’s acknowledge the important fact we are human beings.
 Our species need both animal as vegetable nutrients.
 That doesn’t mean you can’t be a vegetarian or vegan, it means you have to make sure you add supplements as a substitution for important vitamins.
 For instance, B12 is only to be found in animal products.

 I’ve read a rule, you should drink 8 glasses of water a day.
 Well, I personally don’t like the taste of water and instead drink a lot of tea.
 About two years ago, I stopped drinking cola and my migraines vanished.
 Sometimes, I am weak and drink a bottle of this beverage over the weekend: symptoms of migraines immediately noticeable and it’s not worth it to me.
-So, cola is a no-no for me.
+So, a whole bottle of cola regularly is a no-no for me.

 Eat and drink as much pure, natural food and fluids as possible.
 Cook your own sauces, stay away from white sugar, most people can’t digest dairy products by nature and even wheat can cause a lot of harm to your health.
 To me, when healthy, you should respect the specie you are and therefore, a dietary pattern you need to add vitamins and/or minerals on a daily basis, just isn’t right to me.